Frank Parker Stockbridge: Life and career

 The son of Reverend Winfield Scott Stockbridge and Mrs Emily Parker Stockbridge, Frank Parker Stockbridge was born on June 11, 1870 in Gardiner, Maine.
 His parents married in 1869 and his mother was the decedent of early colonists to New England.
 He received his high school education in Washington D. C. where he graduated in 1888.
 From 1888-1891 he studied medicine at George Washington University; but abandoned his college education in favor of a career as a journalist.

-From 1894 to 1901 Stockbridge worked as a reporter and editorial writer for the The Buffalo Express.
+From 1894 to 1901 Stockbridge worked as a reporter and editorial writer for The Buffalo Express.
 In 1901 he was the editor for the official program of the Pan-American Exposition.
 That same year he founded American Home magazine; serving as that publication's first editor.
 He then moved to New York City where he worked at William Randolph Hearst's New York American as a reporter and staff correspondent from 1902 to 1904.
 In 1904 he was active in St. Lous as managing editor of the History of the Louisiana Purchase Exposition; a book that included more than 4,000 engravings and was partly an illustrated history of the St. Louis World's Fair in addition to containing other kinds of documentation.
 He then returned to New York where he worked as city editor at The New York Globe from 1905-1907 and then a reported for the New York Herald in 1907-1908.